Tech & Improving Construction Site Productivity6 min read - Insights

 You’ll undoubtedly understand how vital construction site productivity is to completing projects within time and budget restraints, and to a high standard.
 Fortunately there are a number of ways for managers to approach inefficiency on construction sites, including:

 - Removing obstacles for employees, such as prolonged paperwork

 - Training staff and equipping them with new skills to complete work quicker

 - Investing in technology to speed up on-site processes

 Technology is helping firms address all of the above, particularly tablets, smartphones and other smart technologies, which are becoming ever more present on construction sites.

-Apps are playing their role in all areas of the construction site to improve productivity levels.
+Mobile and tablet apps are playing their role in all areas of the construction site to improve productivity levels.
 Contractors and architects can now collaborate with each other by sharing blueprints; managers can detect when a contractor has injured themselves and therefore administer the right level of guidance; and contractors’ locations can be tracked via GPS.
 No matter the productivity issue being faced by firms, bespoke apps have the capability to address and solve these head on, providing ample opportunity.